Kim Kardashian Shows Off Short Hair, Reveals Spanx In Tight Pink Dress

 — HollywoodLife (@HollywoodLife) August 22, 2018

 As previously reported by the Inquisitr, Kim Kardashian and her husband, Kanye West, are reportedly looking to expand their family again.
-Sources tell Us Weekly Magazine that the reality star is ready to have a fourth child, and that the couple have one last embryo to try and have another baby.
+Sources tell Us Weekly Magazine that the reality star is ready to have a fourth child and that the couple have one last embryo to try and have another baby.

 The source goes on to reveal that Kim and Kanye are planning to have the embryo implanted into a surrogate very “soon,” and that the embryo is male, meaning the power couple could have another son in the near future.

 As many fans will remember, Kardashian carried her first two children, North and Saint.
-However, after two high risk pregnancies, doctors told Kim it would be too dangerous for her to get pregnant again.
+However, after two high-risk pregnancies, doctors told Kim it would be too dangerous for her to get pregnant again.
 Last year she and Kanye decided to use a surrogate to welcome their third child, daughter Chicago, 7 months.
 Now they’re seemingly looking to do the same thing again in hopes of having one more child.